MECHANICALLY-STABILIZED EARTH (MSE)

 RETAINING WALL PANELS

 Approval to furnish Mechanically-Stabilized Earth (MSE) Retaining Wall Panels shall be on the basis of certification from approved sources (approved plant prior to letting) and shall conform to all applicable specifications and design requirements.
-Approved sources are listed in IM 445.03, Appendix A.
+Approved producers and fabricators are listed in the Materials Approved Products Listing Enterprise (MAPLE).

 Plant approval shall be on the basis of certification, approved quality control plant and a recommendation by the District Materials Engineer responsible for the inspection of the plant.